Dodge Coronet: 1965–1967

-The front and rear axles were moved forward significantly from the stock location, putting the front wheels directly behind the front fender, and the rear wheels almost under where the rear seat would normally go; this alteration transferred weight to the rear tires, increasing traction on launch.
-These were described as funny cars and a new genre of drag racers.
+The base Coronet was available as two-door sedans, four-door sedans, and station wagons.
 Front seat belts and padded dash were standard.

 The middle of the Coronet line-up was the 440 which was available as a two-door hardtop, convertible, or station wagon.
 The 440 designation did not indicate engine displacement as commonly assumed (both then and now, which helped sales to an extent).
 The nomenclature was a carryover theme from the 1963–64 Polara series.

 The top of the Coronet line-up was the Coronet 500 which was available as a two-door hardtop or convertible in 1965.
 Slightly over 33,300 units were sold in 1965 and included as standard, a V8 engine (273 cubic inches), exterior trim and badging, bucket seats, padded dash, and chrome floor console.